Interviewed January 2024, revised September 2024

-E. J. Wade’s poems have been published in the Anthology of Appalachian Writers, Women Speak Volume Eight, the New Ohio Review, and Salvation South.
+E. J. Wade’s poems have been published in the Anthology of Appalachian Writers, Women Speak, the New Ohio Review, Salvation South, and Callaloo Journal.
 Literary Editor for the Anthology of Appalachian Writers, she is also a three-time Pushcart Award nominee.
-Wade is pursuing a doctorate of Disability and Equity in Education from National Louis University focusing on the silencing, exclusion, and invisibility of African American Women with disabilities.
-She holds an MA in Appalachian Studies from Shepherd University and an MA in Creative Media Practices from the University of The West of Scotland.
+Wade holds a Doctor of Education in Disability and Equity in Education from National Louis University focusing on the silencing, exclusion, and invisibility of African American Women with disabilities, an MA in Appalachian Studies from Shepherd University and an MA in Creative Media Practices from the University of The West of Scotland.

 The Gift